-Renewable Energy- As directed by Executive Order, Ulster County purchases 100% green power through a combination of renewable energy certificates, community distributed generation contracts and power purchase agreements.
+Renewable Electricity- As directed by Executive Order 1-2019, Ulster County purchases 100% green power through a combination of renewable energy certificates, community distributed generation contracts and power purchase agreements.
 The United States Environmental Protection Agency (EPA) named Ulster County as one of the leaders in green power use and environmental sustainability, most recently ranking the County as the 26th largest green power user on their 'Top 30 Local Government’ list, which represents the 30 largest green power users among local governments in the Nation.
 In addition, the County was recognized as a 2015 Green Power Purchasing leader by US EPA.
 Ulster County also received the National Association of Counties (NACo) 2015 Achievement Award for the “County Footprint Reduction Program” which was designed to reduce Ulster County’s carbon footprint, achieve carbon neutrality in a fiscally responsible way, and serve as a model and guide for other local governments to follow in the pursuit of carbon neutrality as well as taxpayer and operational cost savings.

 Green Fleet Policy- The County has developed a A Sustainable Green Fleet Policy which stresses right sizing of the fleet as well as sustainable alternative fuels.

-Electric Vehicle Charging Stations- Ulster County currently hosts a network of fifteen (15) charging stations throughout the County.
-The County will install four (4) additional stations in 2019.
+Electric Vehicle Charging Stations- Ulster County currently hosts a network of seventeen (17) charging stations throughout the County.
 The stations are powered by 100% renewable energy and are available to Ulster County fleet vehicles in addition to employees, residents and the general public (free of charge for non-commercial use, courtesy of the Ulster County Regional Chamber of Commerce).